aflin/rampart/docs/source/sql-set.rst

     predicted) or more (if blocks merged).
 Also used during index create/update.
 Decreasing this size when creating large indexes can save memory (due to the large number of intermediate files), at the potential expense of time.
-Aka ``indexreadbufsize``.
-Added in version 4.00.1006398833 20011121.

-indexwritebufsz
+AKA ``indexReadBufSize``.

+indexWriteBufSz
 """""""""""""""
     Write buffer size for creating Metamorph indexes.
 The default is 128KB;
     suffixes like “``KB``” are respected.
-Aka ``indexwritebufsize``.
-Added in version 4.00.1007509154 20011204.

-indexmmapbufsz
+Aka ``indexWriteBufSize``.

+indexMmapBufSz
 """"""""""""""
     Memory-map buffer size for Metamorph indexes.
-During search, it is used for the ``.dat`` file, if it is memory-mapped (see ``indexmmap``); it is ignored for the ``.tok`` file since the latter is heavily used and thus fully mapped (if ``indexmmap`` permits it).
-During index update, ``indexmmapbufsz`` is used for the ``.dat`` file, if it is memory-mapped; the ``.tok`` file will be entirely memory-mapped if it is smaller than this size, else it is read.
-Aka ``indexmmapbufsize``.
-The default is 0, which uses 25% of RAM.
-Added in version 3.01.959984092 20000602.
-In version 4.00.1007509154 20011204 and later, “``KB``” etc. suffixes are allowed.
+During search, it is used for the ``.dat`` file, if it is memory-mapped (see ``indexmmap``); it is ignored for the ``.tok`` file since the latter is heavily used and thus fully mapped (if ``indexMmap`` permits it).
+During index update, ``indexMmapBufSz`` is used for the ``.dat`` file, if it is memory-mapped; the ``.tok`` file will be entirely memory-mapped if it is smaller than this size, else it is read.
+AKA ``indexMmapBufSize``.
+The default is 0, which uses 25% of RAM. “``KB``” etc. suffixes are allowed.

-indexslurp
+indexSlurp
 """"""""""

     Whether to enable index “slurp” optimization during Metamorph index create/update, where possible.
 Optimization is always possible for index create; during index update, it is possible if the new insert/update recids all occur after the original recids (e.g.  the table is insert-only, or all updates created a new block).
 Optimization saves about 20% of index create/update time by merging piles an entire word at a time, instead of word/token at a time.
-The default is 1 (enabled); set to 0 to disable.
-Added in version 4.00.1004391616 20011029.
+The default is ``true`` (enabled); set to 0 to disable.

-indexappend
+indexAppend
 """""""""""

     Whether to enable index “append” optimization during Metamorph index update, where possible.
 Optimization is possible if the new insert recids all occur after the original recids, and there were no deletes/updates (e.g.  the table is insert-only); it is irrelevant during index create.
 Optimization saves index build time by avoiding original token translation if not needed.
-The default is 1 (enabled); set to 0 to disable.
-Added in version 4.00.1006312820 20011120.
+The default is ``true`` (enabled); set to ``false`` to disable.

-indexwritesplit
+indexWriteSplit
 """""""""""""""

     Whether to enable index “write-split” optimization during Metamorph index create/update.
 Optimization saves memory by splitting the writes for (potentially large) ``.dat`` blocks into multiple calls, thus needing less buffer space.
-The default is 1 (enabled); set to 0 to disable.
-Added in version 4.00.1015532186 20020307.
+The default is ``true`` (enabled); set to ``false`` to disable.

-indexbtreeexclusive
+indexBtreeExclusive
 """""""""""""""""""

     Whether to optimize access to certain index B-trees during exclusive access.
 The optimization may reduce seeks and reads, which may lead to increased index creation speed on platforms with slow large-file ``lseek`` behavior.
-The default is 1 (enabled); set to 0 to disable.
+The default is ``true`` (enabled); set to ``false`` to disable.
-    Added in version 5.01.1177548533 20070425.

-mergeflush
+mergeFlush
 """"""""""

     Whether to enable index “merge-flush” optimization during Metamorph index create/update.
 Optimization saves time by flushing in-memory index piles to disk just before final merge; generally saves time where ``indexslurp`` is not possible.
-The default is 1 (enabled); set to 0 to disable.
-Added in version 4.00.1011143988 20020115.
+The default is ``true`` (enabled); set to ``false`` to disable.

-indexversion
+indexVersion
 """"""""""""
     Which version of Metamorph index to produce or update, when creating or updating Metamorph indexes.
 The supported values are 0 through 3; the default is 2.
 Setting version 0 sets the default index version for that Texis release.
 Note that old versions of Texis may not support version 3 indexes.
 Version 3 indexes may use less disk space than version 2, but are considered experimental.
-Added in version 3.00.954374722 20000329.

-indexmaxsingle
+indexMaxSingle
 """"""""""""""
     For Metamorph indexes; the maximum number of locations that a single-recid dictionary word may have and still be stored solely